 Life as a 25th-century street kid isn't easy, but Max and Oscar make a humble living by identifying long-forgotten items like mobile phones and cassette tapes.
 They love their work, but trouble is never far away... there's always a sinister somebody, keen to take credit for their discoveries.

-The first five books in the series – Tape Escape, Selfie Search, Stamp Safari, Film Flip and Chip Blip – are available in all good bookshops, and through Booktopia and www.bigskypublishing.com.au.
-The sixth title in the series, Map Trap, is scheduled for release in June 2021.
+The first six books in the series – Tape Escape, Selfie Search, Stamp Safari, Film Flip, Chip Blip and Map Trap – are available in all good bookshops, and through Booktopia and www.bigskypublishing.com.au.
+The seventh title in the series is scheduled for release in 2022.